-Overall, we expect that upon completion of those two phases, by the end of 2025, we will have the potential to reach a cumulative electrical power of 745MW with a hashrate of 39.8 EH/s and the ability to earn in revenue (mined Bitcoin and transaction fees) over 21,000 Bitcoin per annum, taking into account the next halving, which is expected to occur in March 2024.
-Based on our projections and assuming an overall hashrate of the Bitcoin network of 455 EH/s in December 2025, we expect that our share in the overall hashrate of the Bitcoin network could amount to approximately 9% by December 2025.
+Overall, we expect that upon completion of those two phases, by the end of 2025, we will have the potential to reach a cumulative electrical power capacity of approximately 745MW (with up to 910MW currently under contract) and corresponding hashrate of approximately 40 EH/s.
+Based on our projections and assuming the current market conditions, including the competitive landscape, and an expected overall hashrate of the Bitcoin network of approximately 791 EH/s in December 2025 (Source: BitOoda, "2021 Year End Bitcoin Hashpower Estimates", September 2021), we estimate that our share in the overall hashrate of the Bitcoin network could amount to approximately 5% by December 2025.
 Our expectations and estimates are subject to a number of important assumptions, including, but not limited to, our hashrate and the network hashrate estimates, our buildout schedule and the timing and quality of the hardware we receive, including ASIC chips.